Database Connection Optionslink

 IMPORTANT: If you set the Require TLS when using Private Link toggle to OFF, Fivetran first attempts to connect over TLS.
 If this fails, Fivetran automatically retries the connection in clear text.
 You are responsible for configuring this option according to your corporate security policies.

-To set up Azure Private Link, you need an Azure-hosted, Azure Virtual Machine-hosted, or on-premises* source.
+To set up Azure Private Link, you need an Azure-hosted, Azure Virtual Machine-hosted, or on-premises source in one of our supported regions.

 How you connect Azure Private Link to your source depends on whether your source is hosted in Azure, in an Azure Virtual Machine, or on-premises.